 I believe it’s a choice.
-Study after study show that people in clinical trials, regardless of what group they’re randomized to, have better outcomes than those that are not.
+Study after study shows that people in clinical trials, regardless of what group they’re randomized to, have better outcomes than those that are not.
 People in clinical trials do very well, regardless of what type of clinical trial they are in.

 Look at it this way, why don’t people go on vacation to Florida?
 Instead, they choose to go to San Diego.
 Is this because they’re afraid to go to Florida?
 No, because they’re choosing to do something else with their time.
-They’re too busy, or have other things.
+They’re too busy or have other things.
 Fear is not the main reason.

 Anna: Considering what we’ve discussed, is it safe to participate in clinical trials?